siyangsun/courtyard/content/no frills tutorials.md

 ---
-title: "No frills tutorials"
+title: No frills tutorials
-tags:
+tags: []
-- room
-- under-construction
 ---

 Most Youtube tutorials often contain unnecessary bloat ("top 5 list" format, excessive monologue, b-roll montages, self-promotion, ad segment) and run at 10+ minutes for revenue reasons, not to mention the clickbait titles and thumbnails making it hard to search a specific technique.
 This is usually not conducive to learning.